k2view-academy/K2View-Academy/articles/19_Broadway/18_broadway_flow_window.md

 </tr>
 <tr>
 <td style="height: 17px; width: 174px;"><a href="29_recovery_point.md">Recovery Point</a></td>
-<td style="width: 381px; height: 17px;">Click to set the flow recovery point to enable the flow re-run from the this point on in case of failure.</td>
+<td style="width: 381px; height: 17px;">Click to set the flow recovery point to enable the flow to re-run from this point on during a failure.</td>
 </tr>
 <tr>
 <td style="height: 54px; width: 174px;"><a href="19_broadway_flow_stages.md#what-is-a-stage-condition">Stage Condition</a></td>
 <td style="width: 381px; height: 54px;">Click to open a popup window and select an Actor for the Stage.
-The Actor will serve as a Stage condition.
+The Actor acts as a Stage condition.
 Note that Stage condition Actors are grey.</td>
 </tr>
 <tr>
 <td style="height: 36px; width: 174px;"><a href="19_broadway_flow_stages.md#what-is-a-stage-condition">Else</a></td>